zeux/zeux.github.io/_posts/2022-09-02-vpexpandb-neon-z3.md

 However, it still requires two horizontal adds and horizontal adds aren't particularly cheap: 4 cycles of latency per Cortex-X2 optimization guide.
 [A recent blog post from Google Cloud team](https://community.arm.com/arm-community-blogs/b/infrastructure-solutions-blog/posts/porting-x86-vector-bitmask-optimizations-to-arm-neon) presents a more efficient replacement for many uses of `PMOVMSKB` by using a narrowing shift, which allows to create a 64-bit mask from a 128-bit vector, and then change the rest of the algorithm to adjust the operations to expect the bits in the right places.
 This results in significant speedups on a number of algorithms - unfortunately, it's less useful for our case, because we ultimately need two 8-bit masks instead of a single 64-bit one.

-A further complication here is that the efficient lowering requires horizontal adds.
+A further complication here is that horizontal adds aren't universally supported.
 On ARMv7, these are not available and a longer instruction sequence using paired adds must be used instead; additionally, [Microsoft does not implement horizontal adds](https://developercommunity.visualstudio.com/comments/446737/view.html) in their NEON headers, so when targeting Windows on ARM we again can't use the most efficient sequence.

 # Sometimes all it takes is a MUL